rotdrop/nextcloud-app-pdf-downloader/doc/Templates.md

 - 'FILTER' can be either
   - a single character which is used to replace occurences of '/' in the replacement for KEY
-  - two characters, in which case the first character is used as replacement for the second character in the replacement value of KEY
+  - A=[B] in which case occurences of A are replaced by B. If B is omitted occurences of A are replaced by the empty string.
   - the hash-algo passed to the PHP hash($algo, $data) in which case the replacement value is the hash w.r.t.
 FILTER of the replacement data